philnguyen/soft-contract/README.md

    An example of the expected output from running the tests can be found at [`/home/aec/soft-contract/src/benchmark-verification/out.txt`](https://github.com/philnguyen/soft-contract/blob/pldi-aec-2015/src/benchmark-verification/out.txt)
-   Our Travis CI script also runs the [same tests for every commit](https://travis-ci.org/philnguyen/soft-contract).

 5. The server already runs in the background.
    To try out the web tool, launch the browser from the `Google Chrome` desktop icon.